phyllizl/d4l/README.md

 ## Q1: Identify the entities & relations.
 Load the given CSV data into the objects
-3 Tables: Patient, Doctor and Appointment
+3 Tables: Patient, Doctor and Appointment.

 Appointment Table: Takes in Patient and Doctor as Foreign Keys.

 Loading CSV data: